aspose-cells/Aspose.Cells-API-References/english/go-cpp/NumbersLoadOptions/GetFontConfigs/_index.md

 ## GetFontConfigs function

-Gets and sets individual font configs.Only works for the <see cref="Workbook"/> which uses this <see cref="LoadOptions"/> to load.
+Gets and sets individual font configs.Only works for the Workbook which uses this LoadOptions to load.

 ```go